natelaclaire/cis338/class-2/6-optional-automated-backup-tool.md

 ls -al
 ```

 There you have it!
-At this point, you will likely want to download each of the backup files using SFTP and keep them somewhere safe.
-If this were a production setting, you would want to implement some sort of backup policy involving multiple backup locations and removing old backups after a period of time.
+At this point, you can download the files and store them as described in tutorial 5.